 - valid UK driving licence

-- tenancy agreement
+- tenancy agreement or Mortgage statement

 - original Deed Poll/change of name certificate